AnzhelaSukhanova/ml_tasks/README.md

 * R^2 and RMSE calculation.

 Local run: `python main.py <number of data variants>`
-You can also look at the sgd.ipynb.
+You can also look at the comm_pred.ipynb.